 Dividing these two numbers we have 3,960,396 years for the length of time it took for the Nile, with observed depositional rates to fill up the canyon.
 Thus the delta, which protrudes from the African coast started about 1 million years ago.
 The Nile has been in place for about 5 million years.
 This is consistent with radioactive dating of the time of formation of the canyon.

-Here we see that the sediment load of the river and the amount of sediments needed to fill the valley work well with the radiometric dating of the origin of the canyon.
-Even if were to grant that the Nile River had three times the water volume in the past, the massive lake in the canyon would have taken a million years to fill with sediment.
+The sediment load of the river and the amount of sediments needed to fill the valley comport well with the radiometric dating of the origin of the canyon.
+Even if we were to grant that the Nile River had triple the water volume in the past, the massive lake in the canyon would have taken a million years to fill with sediment.
 This is a critical piece of data that must be explained by any view of the age of the Earth.

 The Nile Valley canyon is not unique